View an organization's website by selecting the respective button below.

 Follow us on Facebook @AirForceMarathon, Instagram @afmarathon, and X @afmarathon for the latest news and announcements.

-Group Run every Monday at Skeel Avenue: Join us every Monday at 4 PM on the Skeel Avenue running path at Wright-Patterson Air Force Base (Area A) for the Air Force Marathon Group Run.
+Group Run every Monday at Skeel Avenue: Join us every Monday at 4 p.m. on the Skeel Avenue running path at Wright-Patterson Air Force Base (Area A) for the Air Force Marathon Group Run.
 All are welcome to run or walk the distance of your choice on the 2.2-mile out-and-back stretch.
 Each way is 1.1 miles.
 A portable restroom is available on-site.
 Don’t forget to bring your own hydration and nutrition, as needed.
-See you Monday afternoons, rain or shine!
+See you Monday afternoons, rain, or shine!

-Join our Community: This Facebook group was created for anyone involved with or interested in the Air Force Marathon, Blue Streak Time Trial, Space Force T-Minus 10-Miler, Museum Mile and History & Heritage Race Series.
+Join our community: This Facebook group was created for anyone involved with or interested in the Air Force Marathon, Blue Streak Time Trial, Space Force T-Minus 10-Miler, Museum Mile and History & Heritage Race Series.
 Whether you need some inspiration, training tips or just want to stay up to date with any news and announcements, this group is just for you.

 USO Wright-Patterson offers a variety of programs, including those listed below.
 More information and sign-up links can be found on our Events page at https://ohio.uso.org/events.